barnese3/Fly-Docs/globalCache.md

 ## Overview

-Caching is one of the main features of Fly Edge Apps that make them fast.
-The idea behind caching is that is significantly reduces the amount of work that your app’s server has to do, ultimately speeding your app up for those visiting it.
+Caching is one of the main features of Fly Edge Apps that make them fast and powerful.
+The idea behind caching at the Edge is to significantly reduce the amount of work that your app’s server has to do when a user requests it, ultimately speeding your app up for those visiting it.

 Fly's cache is regional, which is ideal for Edge Applications since most global caches vary tremendously between regions.
 But there can be shared content scattered around the world, and it's useful to be able to delete it all in one go.